 When you’re keeping something to yourself, it’s easy to start thinking that something doesn’t feel right.
 By hiding something small, like a weekend getaway or something big like a job promotion that makes your travel two weekends a month, your relationship can get out of whack really quickly.

 Think about something you haven’t told your partner, even something minor like a coworker hit on you.
 Even if you shut it down, not telling your partner about it could be building up unresolved guilt.
 And that makes something feel off in your relationship.
 [Read: The must-know rules and exceptions for keeping secrets in a relationship]

 Once you get comfortable in a relationship, it can be easy to settle into a routine.
-You may go from talking every day and sharing your wants and needs to falling asleep watching the same episode of Game of Thrones every night.
+You may go from talking every day and sharing your wants and needs, to falling asleep watching the same episode of your favorite show every night.

 Losing that communication can quickly lead to an off feeling.
 When you go from sharing your feelings to just staying quiet, you no longer express yourself or understand how your partner is feeling.
 It makes sense that something would feel unusual.
 [Read: Lack of communication in relationships – How to fix this issue]

 We know that responsibilities arise and your partner cannot be your number one priority 100% of the time.
 Jobs, kids, friends, and more take over.
 Your relationship could be put on the back burner.

 It happens, but if you let it happen without acknowledging it things can feel off and only get worse from there.
 If you know that something feels strange because you’re super busy or your partner is overwhelmed with work, make time for each other when you can.

 Have a date night once a week or once a month if that is all you can swing.
 Make sure you don’t cancel.
 Do something different and fun so you both have that to look forward to.
 [Read: How to rekindle your romance and fall in love again]